Pravargav/Amadeus/SAC/english/be-forms.md

 ## Be Forms List

 ### Present
-- am
-- is
-- are
+- am, is, are

 ### Past
-- was
-- were
+- was, were

 ### Future
-- will be
-- shall be
+- will be, shall be

 ### Base
 - be

 ### Participle Forms
-- *Present Participle:* being
-- *Past Participle:* been
+- *Present Participle:* being, *Past Participle:* been